lizdotsh/Apple-Photos-DB-Explorer/README.md

 2. Unzip the file
-3. **RIGHT CLICK** --> open the .app file.
-This is important, as the app is not signed, and MacOS will not let you open it otherwise.
+3. **RIGHT CLICK** --> open the .app file. __It will give an error.__ This is expected.
-    1. Note: this may not work the first time, and give a weird error.
-Simply right click and open again, and it should give you an 'open' option in the dialog box.
+3. Right click --> open **again**.
+Now it should show you an "open" option in the dialog box.
+Click open.
+    1. The right click and doing it twice is important.
+It __will not work__ if you just double click or do it once.
+This is because I didn't want to pay apple $100 a year.
 4. The app will automatically scan your photos library, and then open a browser window with the visualization.

 If you have any issues, please DM me ASAP.